anoma/VampIR-Book/src/section_3_6.md

 # Soliciting Witnesses from File

 Entering witness values at the command line can be annoying, and placing generated witnesses into the circuit is not always prudent.
 To avoid this, one may solicit values from a `.json` file.
-Take the above program as an example along with the following file;
+Take the above program from [the last section](section_3_5.md) along with the following file.

 ```javascript
 { "x": "5",